vreddy1776/AddRequest/README.md

 ---------------

 Steps for using release build:
-* Download addrequesst.apk from the link above.
+* Download addrequest.apk from the link above.
 * Install the mobile app onto your mobile device.
 * Log in with Google Account